nathan-barry/nathan.rs/content/posts/about-me.md

 ## Nathan Barry
 ***
-<span class="sidenote"><b>Image Backstory:</b> There were raccoons were living in my attic.
-I caught a few of them and released them in a forest away from my house.
-For each one caught, I took a photo a photo with them (this is raccoon #2).</span>
+<span class="sidenote"><b>Image Backstory:</b> There were once raccoons living in my attic.
+I caught them and released them away from my house.
+I took a photo with each one caught (this is raccoon #2).</span>

 I am a Computer Science and Mathematics major at UT Austin.
 I was born in Saint Joseph, Missouri.
 I started programming in 2017 my freshman year of high school, with Python and JavaScript, serving PyTorch models with Flask and React.
-Currently, I spend most of my time on school work and working on side projects.
+Currently, I spend most of my time on schoolwork, side projects, and (hopefully) writing.

 In my free time, I enjoy climbing, biking, and playing ultimate frisbee with the CS Ultimate team.
 I also enjoy [reading books a lot](/posts/favorite-books/).
 Currently, I am growing 12 pepper plants.
 I'm growing 4 different strains of Habanero Pepper and one variant of Ghost Pepper.